A Night Of Ups and Downs

 All of this said, offensive or not, the sketches that did age to still be appropriate had me laughing out loud, and I loved seeing Rodney perform.

 Now it's time to share what I saw as I give you...

 The Wicker Breakdown:

-As I transcribed this breakdown I don't know if I ended up justifying to myself that this wasn't such a bad show because I am such a fan of Rodney and wasn't offended by this stuff until about four or five years ago or if I just thought about it rationally and have rethought my stance because of the intention behind the bit which used to play way more into my judgements.
+As I transcribed this breakdown, I couldn’t tell if I ended up justifying to myself that this wasn't such a bad show.
+After all, I was such a fan of Rodney and wasn't offended by this type of content until about four or five years ago.
+Then I again, I could have just thought about it rationally and have rethought my stance because of the intention behind the bit which used to play way more into my judgments.